-&lt;sup>6In the context of long term financial contracts, DeMarzo and Fishman (2007) and DeMarzo and Sannikov (2006) study the Fund contract between a risk neutral agent that seeks financing from risk neutral investors under either hidden effort or hidden cash-flows.
+6In the context of long term financial contracts, DeMarzo and Fishman (2007) and DeMarzo and Sannikov (2006) study the Fund contract between a risk neutral agent that seeks financing from risk neutral investors under either hidden effort or hidden cash-flows.
 They show that the Fund contract can be implemented with standard securities (such as long term debt, a line of credit and equity) and with endogenous termination of the contract.
 In contrast, we consider a risk-averse agent with hidden effort and implement the long term contracts with state-contingent assets, asset taxes and no termination.

-&lt;sup>7Tsyrennikov (2013) studies a quantitative version of Atkeson's environment in which a country borrower seeks investment financing but lenders cannot observe the use of funds by the borrower.
+7Tsyrennikov (2013) studies a quantitative version of Atkeson's environment in which a country borrower seeks investment financing but lenders cannot observe the use of funds by the borrower.
 The paper shows that moral hazard friction helps the model to replicate some of the key empirical regularities of emerging economies, while limited enforcement frictions have a much limited effect.
 In contrast, our model features moral hazard because of unobservable effort, and limited enforcement constraints turns out to be more important in our calibration.

-rationalizes sovereign default as a decision that is ex post inefficient but ex ante necessary to sustain the efficient interaction between the contracting parties.
+ing contracts with moral hazard with respect to reform policy effort and one-sided limited enforcement.
+They provide an interesting characterization and decentralization of the constrained efficient allocation in a stylized model (e.g., normal times are an absorbing state) and their mechanism heavily relies on complex ex post default procedures.
+Closer in scope to our work, Dovis (2019) studies a setting with one sided limited enforcement and private information (adverse selection) and he shows that one can capture the state contingency of the optimal contract through partial default and active debt maturity management.
+The paper rationalizes sovereign default as a decision that is ex post inefficient but ex ante necessary to sustain the efficient interaction between the contracting parties.
 In periods of distress, the debt contract is implicitly made state-contingent by allowing for 'excusable' defaults with partial repayments (Grossman and Van Huyck, 1988).
 Even though such events are rare, they imply losses for the lenders as debt remittance is only partial.